-- 1. Personal and Family Crisis Situations - a) Providing casework or counseling service; - b) Arranging for emergency monetary assistance, if necessary; - c) Providing other services required because of the nature of the emergency situation. - 2.
-Medical Crisis Situations - a) Obtaining the services of a physician for a client; - b) Arranging for the care of dependents;

-- 3. Housing and Maintenance Crisis Situations - a) Securing temporary shelter, utilities, food, clothing, and other maintenance items for the duration of the emergency;

-b) Referring applicants to appropriate agencies for assistance in procuring permanent living arrangements appropriate to the client and his/her dependents after they leave a temporary shelter;

-- c) Providing necessary replacement of lost household furniture, equipment and supplies; - d) Providing temporary financial assistance to relieve distress.
+- 1. Personal and Family Crisis Situations - a) Providing casework or counseling service; - b) Arranging for emergency monetary assistance, if necessary; - e) Providing other services required because of the nature of the emergency situation. - 2.
+Medical Crisis Situations - a) Obtaining the services of a physician for a client; - b) Arranging for the care of dependents; - c) Assisting in obtaining other services and assistance, such as medical diagnosis treatment, care in appropriate settings. - 3.
+Housing and Maintenance Crisis Situations - a) Securing temporary shelter, utilities, food, clothing, and other maintenance items for the duration of the emergency; - b) Referring applicants to appropriate agencies for assistance in procuring permanent living arrangements appropriate to the client and his/her dependents after they leave a temporary shelter; - c) Providing necessary replacement of lost household furniture, equipment and supplies; - d) Providing temporary financial assistance to relieve distress.